darwin-eu/execution-engine/execution-engine-compose/README.md

 ## HOW TO RUN

-In order to download the docker images you must first authenticate with our Azure Container Registry like so:

-`docker login -u anonymous-pull -p xfM4KmU3nYSiivRmXZljfO3dfqJWNlSU2c3A3t4huD+ACRCicjwZ executionengine.azurecr.io`

-(These credentials expire on 2023-10-02, we should move the images to a public registry and get rid of this step)

-Then:

 - Change the default encryption key and database credentials in the compose.yaml file
 - Run `docker compose up -d`.
 This will run it as a daemon, and it will be on when Docker is on, if you don't want that remove the `-d`.